 Five times here in Romans 8 the apostle Paul has asked questions to draw out the amazing privileges of belonging to Jesus Christ.
 Verse 31: “If God is for us, who can be against us?”
 Verse 32: “How will he not also with him graciously give us all things?”
 Verse 33: “Who shall bring any charge against God’s elect?”
 Verse 34: “Who is to condemn?”
-And now today’s verse 35: “Who shall separate us from the love of Christ?”
+And now from today’s passage — Romans 8:35–39 — in verse 35: “Who shall separate us from the love of Christ?”

 The answers are so plain and so wonderful, Paul lets us supply them and rejoice in them.
 Verse 31: No one can be successfully against us — not even terrorists.
 Verse 32: God will supply everything we need — even when all seems lost.
 Verse 33: No one can make a charge stick against us in the court of heaven — no matter who accuses us.
 Verse 34: No one can condemn us.
 And today in verse 35: No one and nothing can separate us from the love of Christ.